stjude/proteinpaint/utils/msigdb/README.md

-# manual steps of building a sqlite db to store MSigDB info:
+# Building a sqlite db to store MSigDB info

 ## Processing Steps